 Often, databases will need to move to a different platform altogether to function in the cloud.
-Moving a database is difficult, especially if there are large amounts of data involved.
+Unfortunately, moving a database is difficult, especially if large amounts of data are involved.

 Some cloud providers offer physical data transfer methods, such as loading data onto a hardware appliance and then shipping the device to the cloud provider,

 For massive databases that would take too long to transfer via the Internet.
-Data can also be transferred over the Internet.
+Data can also be transmitted over the Internet.
 Regardless of the method, data migration often takes significant time.

 A business needs to ensure that its current systems remain operational and available throughout the migration.

-They will need to have some overlap between on-premises and cloud to ensure continuous service.
+To ensure continuous service, they will need to have some overlap between on-premises and the cloud.

 For example, it’s necessary to make a copy of all data in the cloud before shutting down an existing database.
-Businesses typically need to move a little bit at a time instead of all at once.
+Businesses typically need to move a little bit instead of all at once.

 Planning for security

-You are probably concerned about how you will maintain secure data when you move it to the cloud where you have less control.
-Security is a concern during and after migration.
-What’s more, sensitive data is often subject to compliance requirements, which can be hard to support during the migration process.
+You are probably concerned about how you will maintain secure data when you move it to the cloud, where you have less control.
+As a result, security is a concern during and after migration.
+Moreover, sensitive data is often subject to compliance requirements, which can be hard to support during the migration process.

 Moving stored procedures

-If you use stored procedures, you may be surprised to find out that this solution isn’t commonly supported in cloud environments.
-Migrating these stored procedures to a cloud data warehouse can be challenging.
+If you use stored procedures, you may be surprised that this solution isn’t commonly supported in cloud environments.
+In addition, migrating these stored procedures to a cloud data warehouse can be challenging.

 Cloud infrastructure is one of the reliable, cost-effective, scalable infrastructures.

-Any web application that has a tremendous amount of traffic and does not want to engage with hardware and software problems now and then must be migrated to the cloud.
+Any web application with tremendous traffic and does not want to engage with hardware and software problems now and then must be migrated to the cloud.